Tiri1992/Tiri1992.github.io/_posts/data_structures/binary_search_tree/2022-11-17-bst-introduction.md

 This meets the criteria because `2 < 4` and `7 > 4`.

-**Note**: If there aren't exactly two children, the reference to the non-existant child will be `None`.
+> If there aren't exactly two children, the reference to the non-existant child will be `None`.
+{: .prompt-info}

 ---